bu-icsg/dana/README.md

 ----------------------------------------
 You then need to build a copy of the RISC-V toolchain (if you don't already have one available).
 We currently track whatever version of the toolchain that the rocket-chip repo points to.
 You may experience difficulties if you track something else, e.g., HEAD.

-We deviate from a vanilla toolchain by defining new systemcalls inside the RISC-V [Proxy Kernel](https://www.github.com/riscv/riscv-pk) that allow user access to supervisor functions while we're in the process of finishing integration of X-FILES software with the Linux kernel.
-The `xfiles-dana` repo includes patches to enable these features in the Proxy Kernel.
+We deviate from a vanilla toolchain by defining new systemcalls inside the RISC-V [Proxy Kernel](https://www.github.com/riscv/riscv-pk) that allow user access to supervisor functions while we're in the process of finishing integration of software with the Linux kernel.
+The `dana` repo includes patches to enable these features in the Proxy Kernel.

 So, to build a complete copy of the toolchain with a patched Proxy Kernel, you need to:
 * Grab the RISC-V toolchain submodule and all its submodules